-- Duty of Care.
+- Duty of care.
 Step one in demonstrating negligence requires that you prove the defendant owed you a duty of care.
-This is often fairly simple in motorcycle accidents, as every motorist owes one another a duty to drive in a safe manner.
+This is often reasonably simple in motorcycle accidents, as every motorist owes one another a duty to drive safely.
 If you collided with another driver, that individual owed you a duty of care.

 - Breach.
 The second step in the process requires that you establish the defendant breached the duty of care that they owed to you.
 A breach can happen in multiple ways.
 In general, it occurs when another party injures you through their carelessness, recklessness, or intentional acts.
 Examples of a breach could include causing an accident after running a red light or failing to yield the right of way.

 - Causation.
-There must be a link between the breached duty of care and the injuries you suffer in a motorcycle accident.
-Any injuries you sustain that are not directly linked to the actions of the defendant will not result in monetary compensation.
+There must be a link between the breached duty of care and the injuries you suffered in the motorcycle accident.

 A successful case requires that you prove each of these elements.
 Failing to establish even one of them will cause you to miss out on any possible compensation for your injuries.